Generic Name: diclofenac ophthalmic (dye KLOE fen ak off THAL mik)

 a bleeding or blood-clotting disorder;

 if you have had other recent eye surgeries.

 FDA pregnancy category C. It is not known whether Voltaren Ophthalmic will harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant while using this medication.

-It is not known whether Voltaren Ophthalmic passes into breast milk or if it could harm a nursing baby.
-You should not breast-feed while you are using this medicine.
+It is not known whether diclofenac ophthalmic passes into breast milk or if it could harm a nursing baby.
+You should not breast-feed while you are using diclofenac ophthalmic.

 How should I use Voltaren Ophthalmic?